Union for Trentino: Decline and defeats

 In the 2018 general election the autonomist centre-left was defeated for the first time since 1996.
 Under the new electoral system, which re-introduced single-seat constituencies also for the Chamber, the centre-right coalition, dominated by the Lega (Lega Nord Trentino) won all such constituencies in Trentino.
 Dellai was defeated in the Chamber's constituency of Pergine Valsugana, while Mellarini was defeated in the Senate's constituency of Rovereto (by Conzatti, who had switched sides).

 Consequently Mellarini and Pipinato resigned from secretary and president, respectively.
-Soon after, the party elected Annalisa Caumo as president and it was decided that the new congress, which will elect the new secretary, will be held in January 2019, after the 2018 provincial election.
+Soon after, the party elected Annalisa Caumo as president and it was decided that a new congress, which would elect the new secretary, would be held in January 2019, after the 2018 provincial election.

 In the provincial election the party lost much of its support and fell to 4.0%.
 Moreover, the autonomist centre-left coalition was fractured: the UpT-supported PD's candidate won 25.4%, while PATT's Rossi stopped at 12.6%, and both lost to Maurizio Fugatti (Lega Nord Trentino), who went on to win with 46.7% of the vote.

-The party's website was last updated in September 2021.
-In late 2021 Dellai formed a new party called Campobase with UpT members.
+The UpT's website was last updated in September 2021.
+In late 2021 Dellai proposed a new party called Campobase, along with UpT members.
 UpT's last Facebook post was in December 2021 endorsing the new party.
+Campobase was launched in February 2022 and its founding members included Dellai and most of UpT's leadership, notably including Annalisa Caumo and Chiara Maule, outgoing UpT vice president, who became the party's deputy coordinator and, later, deputy secretary.